mnot/I-D/json-home/draft.md

 Hint names MUST be composed of the lowercase letters (a-z), digits (0-9), underscores ("_") and hyphens ("-"), and MUST begin with a lowercase letter.

+Hint content SHOULD be described in terms of JSON {{RFC4627}} constructs.

 New hints are registered using the Expert Review process described in
 {{RFC5226}} to enforce the criteria above.
 Requests for registration of new resource hints are to use the following template: